Collage

 How to knit a v neck on a circular needle.....updated tutorial

 I posted this tutorial in January 2013 and it has received many visits and comments.
-I revisited my original post yesterday with the intention of editing it.
-I accidentally deleted it instead!
-Luckily, I had saved a copy of the text and photos on my computer.
-So here it is again....an updated and improved version rewritten to address some of the queries that I received.
+So here it is again....an updated and improved version rewritten to address some of the comments that I received.

 Prologue

-I spent many hours knitting an Aran jumper for my daughter.
+I spent many hours knitting a jumper for my daughter.
 She chose the pattern and I wanted to do it justice.
 However, it had been translated into English from another language and had lost some detail along the way.

 In short, I had to rip out 2 botched attempts and go for lots of calming walks.